 We have established a process for evaluating the performance of the Company, the President and CEO and other NEOs for compensation purposes.
 On an annual basis, the Board, the Management Compensation Committee and the Nominating & ESG Committee review our President and CEO's performance in Executive Session.
 As part of their deliberative process, the Management Compensation Committee and Board establish and approve performance goals, and then evaluate our President and CEO's performance against the pre-established goals and determine appropriate compensation.
-The factors considered include our President and CEO's performance of the Company and employee engagement.
+The factors considered include our President and CEO's performance against annual strategic objectives, the performance of the Company and employee engagement.